-The following tweets are written by people who are close to the ground that can be aware of tests for organizational, political and technological changes that meet a local condition and provide proof of a positive change.
+The following tweets are written by people close to the ground who can be aware of tests for organizational, political, and technological changes that meet a local condition and prove a positive change.
 Feel free to add some.
-The well of ideas are plentiful, finding the thread of principle that ties them into a thing called mobilization is the real task at hand.
+The well of ideas is plentiful.
+Finding the thread of principle that ties them into a thing called mobilization is the real task at hand.
 Have a look.

 In 2005 his book “The Water Will Come” would not be flying off the shelves around the world as they are in 2019.

 Take a break — listen to the long term thinking people.
 Look for the Jeff Goodell presentation about his book “The Water Will Come.”